bramz/rootwire.space/content/post/golang-discord-bot.md

 }
 ```

 That sums it up!
-I hope this basic example allows beginners to expand from here, in hopes to create a custom bot for their own usage, enjoy!
+I hope this basic example will allow beginners to expand from here, in hopes to create a custom bot for their own usage.
+Enjoy!